Where do you envision getting married in Colorado?

 It’s beautiful on every avenue.
 And as you would expect from a Ritz Carlton property, the staff goes the extra mile for you and your guests.

-We’ve done countless weddings and celebrations at Bachelor Gulch (here’s just one stunning Bachelor Gulch wedding), and we’ve built incredible relationships with the staff over the years.
+We’ve done countless weddings and celebrations at Bachelor Gulch (here’s just one stunning Bachelor Gulch wedding we’ve planned and designed), and we’ve built incredible relationships with the staff over the years.
 In turn, it makes our jobs easier and your experience even more enjoyable.

 Once the executive retreat for (and designed by) Ralph Lauren, SaddleRidge is now a premier and highly desired on-mountain resort in Beaver Creek.